intron-innovation/AfriSpeech-200/Readme.md

 7. Download may take over 2hrs depending on your bandwidth.
 Train set: 57816, 103G; Dev set: 3227, 5.2G

+### How to run NeMo fine-tuning code

+1. The audio should be in 16KHz.
+Otherwise the script breaks.
+2. in `read_intron()` function, add the path to your dataset.
+3. Move `src/utils/process_asr_text_tokenizer.py` in `scripts/` folder.
+4. Nemo installation instructions are here: https://github.com/NVIDIA/NeMo.
+Use the pip from source method.
+It works well with cuda/11.0 and cuda/11.3.

 ### How to run this code

 1. Create a virtual environment `conda create -n afrispeech python=3.9`